 Farmington is a tiny town located in the state of Kentucky.
 With a population of 234 people and just one neighborhood, Farmington is the 381st largest community in Kentucky.

-Farmington is a blue-collar town, with 61.70% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Farmington, you'll notice that it is more blue-collar than most other communities in America.
+61.70% of Farmington’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Farmington is a town of transportation and shipping workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Farmington who work in healthcare (14.89%), teaching (14.89%), and sales jobs (8.51%).

-Farmington’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Farmington’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Being a small town, Farmington does not have a public transit system used by locals to get to and from work.